sahasatvik/assignments/MA4204/notes.typ

   where $lambda = "ord(G)" ip(f, overline(chi_sigma)) \/ dim(V)$.
 ] <prop_class_func>

-With this, we can improve upon @cor_number_rep_upper and precisely count the number of irreducible representations of a group $G$ (up to isomorphism).
+With this construction, we can improve upon @cor_number_rep_upper and precisely count the number of irreducible representations of a group $G$ (up to isomorphism).
 However, we still do not have any simple way of calculating these representations explicitly.

 #theorem[
   The number of irreducible representations of $G$ (up to isomorphism) is